Yoga Sūtra Chapter One verse 2

 yogaḥ citta-vṛtti-nirodhaḥ ||2||

-Yoga is the containment of the fluctuations in the psyche.yoga - the act of yokingcitta - psyche; mind; heartvṛtti - fluctuation; modification; turned; set in motion, course of action, behaviour, movement; activity, function; professionnirodha - to contain, enclose, cover, confine, restrain, surpress
+Yoga is the containment of the fluctuations in the psyche.yoga - the act of yokingcitta - psyche (the totality of the human mind, conscious and unconscious); mind; heartvṛtti - fluctuation; modification; turned; set in motion, course of action, behaviour, movement; activity, function; professionnirodha - to contain, enclose, cover, confine, restrain, surpress

 Commentaries and Reflections